jornada-im/jornada-im.github.io/researcher_info.md

 2. Keep research project information up to date
     - We ask that approved projects submit any major post-approval changes to the project as a revised ResNotif form, or at a minimum regularly provide updates on the project, its personnel, and progress.
 3. Acknowledge Jornada LTER and USDA-ARS support
-    - The support recieved, name of the program, and relevant grant numbers should be included in the acknowledgement section of any journal article, dissertation, or other publication.
+    - The support received, name of the program, and relevant grant numbers should be included in the acknowledgement section of any journal article, dissertation, or other publication.
 Support is defined as direct funding of research or personnel costs allocated from the Jornada grants, fellowship support to graduate students, logistical or data collection support from the Jornada field crew, or data management services from the Jornada Information Management team.
 4. Cite the Jornada LTER and USDA-ARS data used in your research
     - When research findings involving Jornada data appear in a publication (journal article, dissertation, website, etc.), please include a citation and link to the original data.
 For already-published long-term datasets include a DOI link at a minimum, and if possible, a full citation in the reference section (e.g. in a journal article).
 If the data are new and unpublished, please publish the dataset AND cite it in the publication.